-5. When an importing Party adopts an SPS measure that recognises specific regional conditions of an exporting Party, the importing Party shall communicate that measure to the exporting Party in writing and implement it within a reasonable period of time.
+5. When an importing Party adopts a sanitary or phytosanitary measure that recognises specific regional conditions of an exporting Party, the importing Party shall communicate that measure to the exporting Party in writing and implement it within a reasonable period of time.